 The IMC of Ed-Co Jr/Sr High School provides a variety of print and electronic resources to support student and faculty work.
 In a school community, shared property such as library resources are to be treated with respect.
-Checkout periods vary depending on the type of resource borrowed, and borrowers are expected to follow those limits out of courtesy to the school community.
-If a student loses or destroys items from the IMC, it is that student's responsibility to pay replacement costs for the item(s).
+Checkout periods vary depending on the type of resource borrowed, and borrowers

 To facilitate respectful use of IMC resources, the following procedures will be observed:

-• Students who exceed the checkout period for an item will be alerted to the overdue status by an electronically generated e-mail.

-- Students who ignore overdue reminders for four weeks or more will be given a detention. - Students may resolve the problem and avoid the detention by renewing, returning or paying for the item before the detention is to be served.
+- Students who exceed the checkout period for an item will be alerted to the overdue status by an electronically generated e-mail. - Students who ignore overdue reminders for four weeks or more will be given a detention. - Students may resolve the problem and avoid the detention by renewing, returning, or paying for the item before the detention is to be served.